Cloudmappr/atlas/index.md

 This document is intended solely for personal use and may not be shared, reproduced, or modified without prior written consent.
 Violators may be subject to legal action.

 ## Overview
-Atlas is a conceptual structure visualization and annotation platform featuring a modular interactive renderer that allows the user to choose and create multuple structured or unstructured views of their data.
+Atlas is a conceptual structure visualization and annotation platform featuring a modular interactive renderer that allows the user to create or calculate multiple structured or unstructured views of their data.
+These views can be shared with others, and the same data may be represented in different views.

 The front-end is paired with a simple, flexible and scalable multi-user key/value store for user annotation of the data, along with subsequent reporting.

 <iframe
   src="https://cloudmappr.github.io/atlas/atlasintro.html"
-  style="width:100%; height:300px;"
+  style="width:50%; height:300px;"
 ></iframe>

 ### Use cases